Ovens & Murray Football Netball League

-The Ovens and Murray Football Netball League (O&MFNL) is an Australian rules football and netball competition containing ten clubs based in north-eastern Victoria, the southern Riverina region of New South Wales and the Ovens and Murray area.
+The Ovens and Murray Football Netball League (OMFNL or O&MFNL) is an Australian rules football and netball competition containing ten clubs based in north-eastern Victoria, the southern Riverina region of New South Wales and the Ovens and Murray area.
 The name comes from the Ovens River, the river in the part of north-eastern Victoria covered by the league, and the Murray River, which separates Victoria and New South Wales.

-The league features three grades in the Australian rules football competition, with these being First-Grade, Reserve-Grade and Under 18s.
+The league features three grades in the Australian rules football competition, with these being Seniors, Reserve-Grade and Under 18s.
 In the netball competition, there are four grades, with these being A-Grade, B-Grade, C-Grade and Under 16s.

 Currently a home and away season consisting of eighteen rounds is played.
 The best five teams then play off according to the McIntyre system, culminating in the O&MFNL Grand Final, which from 1995 to 2017 was held at the Lavington Sports Ground in the Albury suburb of Hamilton Valley.